strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 :Domain:
   :1: Yes
   :2: No

 :Notes:
-  1 - Yes means the client failed to attend the appointment.
+  1 - Yes
+    The client failed to attend the appointment.
-  2 - No means the client did attend the appointment.
+  2 - No
+    The client attended the appointment.

 ----------